 Remember that these fuels are highly flammable, and small mistakes during installation may cause a serious explosion or even fire.
 It is not worth putting your family at risk or damages your property.
 Just call the plumber, and the process of turning on your water heater will be perfect.

 Carbon Monoxide Poisoning

 A person or online salesperson is typically not professional when it comes to water heating.
-Many of them may have good intentions, however, they can’t match the brand knowledge of a licensed and trained plumber.
-To satisfy your needs and for your family needs, just ask for a professional.
+Many of them may have good intentions.
+However, they can't match the brand knowledge of a licensed and trained plumber.
+To satisfy your needs and for your family needs, ask for a professional.